Brighton and Hove Psychotherapy

 The Spiritual Domain

 The spiritual domain can often be overlooked, but can be hugely important to our overall wellbeing.
 For those who are religious, this can consist of spending a little more time in contemplation or prayer.
 For those who are not religious, spending a few moments each day in quiet meditation or practicing mindfulness (or even taking one of the many available mindfulness courses) can be very beneficial and can help to attain greater inner peace and an enhanced perspective on the world.
 If none of these appeal, you could simply spend a few moments each day noticing the beauty of the natural world around us.
+A key element of mindfulness is connecting with you body whilst connecting with the wider world simultaneously.
+Simply being in your body whilst noticing the smells, sounds and feelings that arise is a form of mindfulness practice.

 Actively working for a short while in each of these domains every week can do a great deal to improve physical and mental energy levels.
 It can also give a sense of control of one thing we can have a huge impact on… our own wellbeing.